MBTI alternative

 Is TypeJung the same as MBTI?

-No. TypeJung uses Jungian type language, but it focuses on independent cognitive function scoring rather than only a four-letter result.
+No. TypeJung uses Jungian type language, but it focuses on independent cognitive-function scoring and a visible function-stack map rather than only a four-letter result.

 The core TypeJung assessment is free.
 Deeper Insight and Mastery reports are optional one-time CAD upgrades.